Adelaide Cabete: Activism

 In 1907 Cabete became a freemason, joining the Grand Orient of Portugal Lodge.
-In 1909, together with Ana de Castro Osório, Carolina Beatriz Ângelo and other feminists who supported the Republican cause, she became one of the founders of the Republican League of Portuguese Women, which both sought the end of the Portuguese monarchy and advocated for women's emancipation and suffrage.
-As a militant republican, like her husband, she actively participated in the propaganda that preceded the regime change on 5 October 1910.
+In 1909, together with Ana de Castro Osório, Carolina Beatriz Ângelo and other feminists who supported the abolition of monarchy, she became one of the founders of the League of Republican Women, which both sought the end of the Portuguese monarchy and advocated for women's emancipation and suffrage.
+As a militant republican, like her husband, she actively participated in the campaigns that preceded the revolution to the proclamation of the Portuguese Republic on 5 October 1910.

 After the regime change, she worked to set up several women’s organizations, most notably the Conselho Nacional das Mulheres Portuguesas (National Council of Portuguese Women), of which she would be president from 1914 to her death in 1935.
 From 1920-29 she also edited the Council’s bulletin, Alma feminina.
 She helped organise the first two feminist congresses held in Portugal, in 1924 and 1928.
 She wrote many articles, primarily of a medical nature, but also in line with her social concerns.
 These included: "Role that the Study of Childcare, Feminine Hygiene, etc. must play in Domestic Education" (1913), and "Protection of Pregnant Women" (1924).
 She also wrote feminist articles in Alma feminina and elsewhere.
 She advocated sex education for children in schools, and spoke out against bullfighting and against the use of war toys.
 At the first feminist congress in 1924 she presented a paper on "The situation of married women regarding the couple’s property".
 For the time, her ideas were very progressive.

 In 1929, disillusioned with the authoritarian Estado Novo government, accompanied by her nephew, Cabete went to Portuguese Angola, where she worked to defend the rights of indigenous people and to provide medical treatment.
 In 1934 she was injured in a firearm accident and decided to return to Lisbon.
 There, with her health still poor, she suffered a fall and broke a leg.
 She died in Lisbon on 14 September 1935.

-Legacy

-On 25th January 2023, Cabete was honoured through a Google Doodle.